benicodesongit/Shutdown-Utility/README.md

 Step 1: Download the program.
+Then, type
 ```
 cd "Location of install"
 ```